 The more conversations you have across touchpoints—whether from your product, support, or sales teams—the more insights you’ll generate.
 But it’s equally important to centralize this conversational data and share it across your company so teams can stay in sync.

-Consumer insights should help you understand customer needs so you’re able to improve your product offerings and service.
-The data can also help you spot trends and determine how to give your buyers what they want based on where they are in their customer journey.
+Consumer insights should help you understand customer needs so you can improve your product offerings and service.
+The data can also help you spot trends and determine how to give your buyers what they want based on which stage they’re in on your customer journey map.

 From a support perspective, you might use consumer insights to identify common customer questions and which team members are best equipped to handle them.
-Many of the companies that use Zendesk, for example, leverage customer insights to route questions to the right service representative.
+Many companies that use a customer service solution (like Zendesk) leverage customer insights to route questions to the right service representative.

-You may also use consumer insights to develop content that’ll help customers independently answer their own questions.
-This customer self-service option streamlines the support process by giving agents more time to handle complex, high-level inquiries.
+You may also use consumer insights to develop self-service resources—such as help centers, FAQ pages, or community forums—to empower customers to find answers and solutions independently.
+This streamlines the support process by deflecting calls or queries, giving agents more time to handle complex, high-level issues.

 Most importantly, companies should use consumer insights to enhance their product or service.
 Many support teams will relay customer questions to product and engineering teams so they can make adjustments based on the feedback.

 The data gathered from consumer insights allow your team to find opportunities to personalize the customer journey.
 By understanding the behaviors, motivations, and preferences of certain groups, you can tailor the language of your messaging, the channels in which you connect, and future marketing strategies.

 Accor Plus is one of the largest hospitality networks in the world, offering unique travel, dining, and lifestyle experiences across 110 countries.
 With many moving parts, Accor Plus partnered with Zendesk to create a customer-centric, personalized customer journey.